 The Best ACT/SAT Test Prep Courses

-Our Picks for the Best ACT/SAT Test Prep Course
+The 4 Best ACT/SAT Test Prep Courses

 Kaplan is a bit different from Khan Academy and ACT Online Prep.
 Kaplan emphasizes live and archived review sessions more than the others — upgrade to the $599 level or higher to participate in live review sessions and ask questions of the teachers in real time in a classroom format or via private Q&A.